awgrover/every-py/README.md

         if beeping():
             ...it's time, do something...

-The result of `yourobject()` is false until the interval, then true exactly once to signal that the interval has passed, and then becomes false again.
-For objects with multiple intervals (a pattern), it will become true again for the next interval in the pattern.
-For repeating objects (where the constructor had _no_ final `0`), it will start the pattern overagain.
-For non-repeating (_with_ a final `0` in the pattern), it will stay false after the last interval (not counting the final 0), see `.start`.

-**Non-repeating** objects will not return true till you `.start` them (see below).
+For repeating/periodic objects:

+* The first test of `yourobject()` will be True.
+I.e. instantly.
+* It will then be false till the first interval has passed
+* Then it will be True again, and so on through the pattern
+* At the end of the pattern, it will repeat

+For a non-repeating/duration object:

+* `yourobject()` will be False
+* When you call `yourobject.start()`, the first duration begins
+* `yourobject()` will be False till the duration has passed
+* Then it will be True again, and so on through the pattern
+* After the last duration in the pattern, `yourobject()` will be False until you restart the whole sequence with `.start()`

-Note that this will return true if the interval has been passed: so you are not gauranteed to get exact timing.
-Consider the case where you have an `Every(0.1)`: if some code took 0.05 seconds, then you would get true at 0.15.
+Note that this will return True if the interval has been passed: so you are not gauranteed to get exact timing.
+Consider the case where you have an `Every(0.1)`: if some code took 0.2 seconds, then you would get true at 0.2.

-This will return true only once for the interval, so if you were somehow delayed 1 second for an `Every(0.1)`, you'd still only get true once at 1 second (and then every 0.1 as usual).
+This will return true only once for each interval, so an `if...` will fire _at_ each interval, which is the point.

-Especially relevant for timer/one-shot objects, the interval starts from when you construct the object.
-See below for resetting the start time.

 A typical pattern would be: